 Clients considering divorce have lots of questions about the process.
 To have these questions best answered, you’ll want to invest in a good divorce lawyer.
 Note that not all attorneys specialize in divorce or family law.
 So what should you expect from a divorce attorney?

 While lawyers do not have to specialize in divorce or family law in order to take on your case, it is best to get a lawyer who does.
 Law school does not go into specifics; lawyers who practice only family law understand specific legal issues, case management, the proper handling of court proceedings, and have the knowledge and experience to succeed.

-Ideally the best attorney is someone who not only has experience in divorce and family law, but also has experience in your jurisdiction including your specific courthouse and judge.
-Local experience means your attorney knows the decision makers involved with your case, and how they make rulings.
+Ideally the best divorce attorney is someone who not only has experience in divorce and family law, but also has experience in your jurisdiction including your specific courthouse and judge.
+Local experience means your attorney knows the decision-makers involved with your case, and how they make rulings.
 This affects how your lawyer presents your case, and how your lawyer is perceived by the judge.

 Even within the realm of divorce and family law there are specialized skill sets.
 Make sure your attorney has skills that fit your needs.
 Divorce attorneys can have experience in the following areas:

 Involves filing a petition for divorce and goes through normal steps of procedure which may include numerous hearings and possibly a trial.
 Litigation is a very specialized field requiring a specific set of legal skills in order to be effective.

 If spouses involved in the divorce process are largely in agreement about the divorce and the diving of assets and debts, and there is a general understanding about how your case should be solved, then you may be able to file for an uncontested divorce.
 This process takes less time and money than going through litigation, but clients should seek an attorney with experience in negotiation and the drafting of legal documents.